 Three to Be is proud of the new partnership we have formed with The Abilities Centre to bring a revolutionary machine to Durham Region.
 This is in line with our goal of giving kids with neurological disorders better access to their community, and that of The Abilities Centre to give people of all abilities access to life-changing equipment and technologies.
 The Solo Walk augments movement while allowing children who have never walked or are unable to stand on their own to participate in exercise, sport and social engagement.
-We look forward to announcing its arrival in early spring 2017!

 Three to Be collaborates with Holland Bloorview to focus on our unified goal of improving the lives of kids with disabilities.
 Holland Bloorview is a global leader in applied research, teaching and learning, and client and family-centred care.